 What happens if I don’t issue the How to Rent guide?

 If you don’t issue the 2023 How to Rent booklet, it could land you in a whole lot of trouble.
 Under the Section 21 Legislation for Landlords in England, you won’t be able to repossess your property (heaven forbid it should get to that stage) with a Section 21 notice if you haven’t provided your tenant with the How to Rent guide.

 Fortunately for lettingaproperty.com landlords, we provide tenants with a copy of the How to Rent guide from their dashboard, available to view at any time.

 To avoid any potential trouble, all landlords should issue the latest How to Rent guide to their tenants at the beginning of any new tenancy.
 As an additional safeguard, ask your tenant to sign a release form, confirming that they have been provided with an up-to-date version.

 More updates are bound to come in 2024, but the good thing is that you are not required to supply a further copy of the document each time a new version is published during the tenancy.

 At LettingaProperty.com, we issue the How to Rent guide to your tenants on your behalf, so you’ll never have to worry about it.
 Find out more.

 The How to Rent guide makes a pretty good landlord’s checklist too!

 We all know that when renting out a property, the requirement for landlords to provide prescribed information and associated legal documents is a complicated affair.
 So much so that some pundits believe there is a strong case for simplification by either consolidating housing legislation now or by undertaking a review of the Law Commission’s 2006 Report.

-Who knows what might happen in 2021, but the point about the here-and-now – whether you're letting a house, apartment or bedsit – that you must make sure everything is in order.
+Who knows what might happen in 2023, but the point about the here and now – whether you’re letting a house, apartment or bedsit – you must make sure everything is in order.
 This includes: